 Points of interest and Catholic lore

-The pool of Siloam was a reservoir that lay within the city walls of ancient Jerusalem.
-During the reign of King Hezekiah, an extraordinary tunnel was dug through bedrock to connect it to the spring of Gihon outside the city walls so that the city would have an ample water supply in times of siege.
+The pool of Siloam was a reservoir within the city walls of ancient Jerusalem.
+During King Hezekiah's reign, an extraordinary tunnel was dug through bedrock to connect the pool to the spring of Gihon outside the city walls so that the city would have an ample water supply during times of siege.

-We have no evidence outside the biblical text of the incident referred to here where Pilate ‘mingled the blood of the Galileans with their sacrifice,’ but such an act is not out of character.
+Although no evidence exists outside the Bible regarding the incident described in this week's text, in which Pilate ‘mingled the blood of the Galileans with their sacrifice,’ such an act is not out of character.
 Pilate had a reputation for being a brutal military leader.

-At the time in which Jesus lived, suffering was often considered to be a punishment from God for sin committed.
+During the time when Jesus lived, suffering was often considered God's punishment for sins committed.

 Exploring the Word

-This gospel is really about the loving care and patience of God.
-It was commonly believed that a loving God could not be responsible for terrible calamities that befell people, but that these events must somehow be a result of their own sinfulness.
-Jesus takes the opportunity to say that the recent deaths of both Galileans and inhabitants of Jerusalem did not mean that they were any more sinful than others.
-They were no more deserving of death than anyone else.
+This gospel is really about God's loving care and patience.
+It was commonly believed that a loving God could not be responsible for terrible calamities that befell people, and that these events must somehow be a result of the people's own sinfulness.
+Jesus takes the opportunity to explain that the recent deaths of both Galileans and the inhabitants of Jerusalem did not mean that they were any more sinful than others.
+They did not deserve death any more than anyone else.
 Indeed, we must not look to the sinfulness of others but to our own need for repentance.

-The parable of the owner of the vineyard tells of God’s infinite patience in dealing with the sinfulness of humans.
-Despite our failings, God will graciously allow us time to produce our best fruit.
-The theme of this gospel—God’s forgiveness and care—will be taken up in the gospels of the next two weeks.
+The parable with the vineyard owner depicts God’s infinite patience with the sinfulness of humans.
+Despite our failings, God will graciously give us time to produce our best fruit.
+The theme of this gospel—God’s forgiveness and care—will be explored more in the gospels of the next two weeks.

-Lent is a special time of preparation, particularly for the elect.
-In what ways can you cultivate your own garden of faith in this special time?
+Lent is a special time of preparation, especially for the elect.
+How can you cultivate your own garden of faith in this special time?

-Are there still areas of your life that are yet to produce their best fruit?
+Are there still areas of your life in which you have yet to produce your best fruit?

 Making connections